 It’s time you gave sleep the priority it deserves and you can start tonight.
 As a busy naturopathic physician, I know that American women are chronically sleep-deprived and this has got to change!
 In order to have true health — emotionally and physically — we must become highly skilled as sleepers.
 Science shows that losing just two hours of nighttime sleep decreases attention span and motivation, and increases the risk of obesity.
 I’ve helped many women reset their ability to sleep and the first step is figuring out the source of their insomnia.

 Some have nighttime pain — heartburn and digestive issues, migraine or tension headaches, joint aches and more — that interrupts their sleep, leaving them groggy and unfocused the next day.
 The National Sleep Foundation says that the average woman sleeps about 6 ½ hours a night during the work week — but many of my patients say they struggle to get even that amount.

 “Why can’t I just take a sleeping pill?”

-You can’t get the benefits of sleep without taking the time to actually sleep —
+You can’t get the benefits of sleep without taking the time to actually sleep — this means getting horizontal!